What is Friends of Noah?

 CAFÉ: The Friends of Noah CAFÉ provides free pet food to families facing tough times.
 We are currently serving over 500 families per month, with over 750 pets.
 We don’t want any pet owners to have to choose between providing for their families or providing for their pets.

-Badger Animal Fund: The Badger Animal Fund provides financial assistance to qualified pet owners for emergency medical care.
+NOAH’S ANIMAL FUND: The Noah’s Animal Fund provides financial assistance to qualified pet owners for emergency medical care.
 In 2011 alone, over 25 animals received life-saving veterinary treatment as a result of this fund.

 SAFE: Through various activities and events, SAFE educates kids on responsible pet care and safety as a means of prevention.
 On average, over 40 children per month are reached through our SAFE efforts.